MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-analyze-power-bi-datasets-excel.md

 ---
 # Design refreshable reports in Excel with Power BI data

-You have an Excel workbook containing a Power BI dataset, so now you can start analyzing your data and building reports in the workbook using familiar spreadsheet functionality.
+Now that you've [created an Excel workbook with refreshable Power BI data](service-analyze-in-excel.md), you can start analyzing your data and designg reports in the workbook using familiar spreadsheet functionality.

 You've connected to the Power BI dataset in one of two ways: